epassaro/panel-read-csv/README.md

+> :warning: This project has been shut down due the end of Heroku free tiers

 # panel-read-csv

 This little project was done in order to learn how to use [Panel](https://github.com/holoviz/panel) and deploy apps on [Heroku](https://heroku.com).